efibad/meetupkav/README.md

 # meetupkav
-Α jupyter example of machine learning technics with scicit-learn
+Α jupyter example of machine learning techniques with scikit-learn